ibm-cloud-docs/cis/alerts.md

 * **-f, --force** attempts to delete alert policy without prompting for confirmation.
 * **-i, --instance value** is the instance name or ID.

-## Creating an alert policy by using the API
+## Creating an alert policy with the API
 {: #api-create-email-notification}
 {: api}